Switzerland, France press Iran after prison 'suicide' – DW – 01/10/2025

 Senior French, British and German diplomats are set to meet their Iranian counterparts in Geneva on Monday to discuss bilateral issues and the potential future of nuclear talks, in probably the last meeting of its kind before Donald Trump's return to the White House on January 20.

-French Foreign Minister Jean-Noel Barrot highlighted the prisoners earlier in the week, saying their situation was worsening.
+French Foreign Minister Jean-Noel Barrot spoke about the prisoners earlier in the week, saying their situation was worsening.

 What do we know about supposed suicide?